Best Correctional Health EMR Software Buyer's Guide 2025

 These customers have the most elaborate list of requirements, which are usually documented in the form of an RFI or RFP to assess and shortlist vendors that can meet them.
 The requirements consist of features like inventory management modules, interface with local labs (LIS), machines and diagnostic equipment along with drug dispensing (pharmacy management software) and electronic medication administration records (EMAR) etc.

-These entities also require the EHR software also need to integrate with multiple other software and medical devices.
+These entities also require the EMR software also need to integrate with multiple other software and medical devices.

 Why does your practice need an EMR Software?